III (BadBadNotGood album)

 III is the third studio album from Canadian jazz instrumental hip hop band BadBadNotGood.
 It was released on May 6, 2014.
 It is the group's first album of completely original material.

 Reception

 Upon its release, III received positive reviews.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 72 based on 8 reviews, which indicates "generally favorable".

-In the review for AllMusic, James Pearce claimed that "III captures the raw energy, togetherness, and musicianship of a live concert, at points drifting off at a tangent and then rejoining to climactic chord structures and beautiful jazz melodies."
+In the review for AllMusic, James Pearce claimed that "III captures the raw energy, togetherness, and musicianship of a live concert, at points drifting off at a tangent and then rejoining to climactic chord structures and beautiful jazz melodies.

 The album was a longlisted nominee for the 2014 Polaris Music Prize.

+Can't Leave the Night was used as the opening theme music for the 2023 Netflix series Lockwood & Co.

 Track listing

 All songs are produced by BADBADNOTGOOD and Frank Dukes.

 Personnel

 Credits adapted from the album's liner notes.